-LJB visited Loveland Intermediate School as part of an awarded contract to provide pandemic planning services to the Loveland City School District.
-This visit is the fifth of six that were conducted over the course of three weeks to evaluate existing re-opening plans, facilities, and safety and health protocols.
+LJB visited Loveland High School as part of an awarded contract to provide pandemic planning services to the Loveland City School District.
+This visit is the second of six that will be conducted over the course of the next three weeks to evaluate existing re-opening plans, facilities, and safety and health protocols.
 LJB will provide recommendations to reduce risk and ensure a safe and healthy educational environment for all.